Action Française: Ideology

-The ideology of Action française was dominated by the precepts of Charles Maurras, following his adherence and his conversion of the movement's founders to royalism.
-The movement supported a restoration of the House of Bourbon and, after the 1905 law on the separation of Church and State, the restoration of Roman Catholicism as the state religion, all as rallying points in distinction to the Third Republic of France which was considered corrupt and atheistic by many of its opponents.
+The ideology of Action Française was dominated by the precepts of Charles Maurras, following his adherence and his conversion of the movement's founders to monarchism.
+The movement supported a restoration of the House of Bourbon-Orléans and, after the 1905 law on the separation of Church and State, the restoration of Roman Catholicism as the state religion, all as rallying points in distinction to the Third Republic of France which was considered corrupt and atheistic by many of its opponents.

 The movement advocated decentralization (a "federal monarchy"), with the restoration of pre-Revolutionary liberties to the ancient provinces of France (replaced during the Revolution by the departmental system).
 It aimed to achieve a restoration by means of a coup d'état, probably involving a transitional authoritarian government.

-Action française was not focused on denouncing one social or political group as the conspiratorial source of ills befalling France.
+Action Française was not focused on denouncing one social or political group as the conspiratorial source of ills befalling France.
 Different groups of the French far-right had animuses against Jews, Huguenots (French Calvinists), and Freemasons.
 To these, Maurras added unspecific foreigners residing in France, who had been outside French law under the Ancien Régime, and to whom he invented a slur name derived from ancient Greek history: métèques.
-These four groups of "internal foreigners" Maurras called les quatre états confédérés and were all considered to be part of "Anti-France".
+These four groups of "internal foreigners" Maurras called les quatre états confédérés and were all considered to be part of "anti-France".
 He also opposed Marxism and the October Revolution, but antagonism against them did not have to be manufactured.